nag07799/github-example/README.md

 # github-example
-Coursera assignment repository to do assignment
+How to use github repository